 Continental breakfast and light lunch will be provided.

 Brief pre-readings will be sent to participants a few days in advance.

-Please register for Session II as soon as possible after Session I--the program is most effective when participants complete both sessions within the same week.
+Please register for Session II as soon as possible after Session I--the program is most effective when participants complete both sessions within a relatively short time frame.